jona65a1/stop-elderly-scams/README.md

 README
-This is a website for my school project about stopping elderly scams thank you for viewing
+This is a website for my school project about stopping elderly scams. thank you for viewing